alcogy/svelte-erd/README.md

 # Svelte ERD
-Svelte ERD is a make "Entity Relation Dialog" tool build by Svelte.
+Svelte ERD is a make "Entity Relationship Dialgram" tool build by Svelte.

 Reactive database info and make relation by drag and drop.